Guidelines for application

 - This may include planned scientific publications that provide open access, access to source codes, data, software applications, etc.

-What should the letter of commitment by the academic partner organization include?
+What should the letter of commitment by the site of research include?

-- A commitment letter is a free form letter from the academic organization that gives consent to the PI to apply for funding and that guarantees the organization would partner the project in accordance with the funding terms and conditions.
+- A commitment letter from the site of research gives consent to the PI to apply for funding and guarantees the academic organization would partner the project in accordance with the funding terms and conditions.
 It should be signed by an authorized representative of the academic partner, usually the Dean of the PI’s faculty or department.

 - Indeed, it’s not necessary to name the postdoc at the application stage.
 In this case the postdoc can be named later and the necessary documentation provided afterwards, if the funding is granted.
 From the point of view of the application review process, it makes no difference whether or not the postdoc is named.
 The postdoc will not be taken into account in the evaluation of the application.